 Out and About

 Whatever your interests, Hebden Bridge and the Pennine region offer something for everyone.
-From the history and romance of Haworth that inspired the Brontë sisters to hundreds of acres of countryside that offers walkers, cyclists and other outdoor enthusiasts mile after mile breathtaking scenery.
+From the history and romance of Haworth that inspired the Brontë sisters to hundreds of acres of countryside that offers walkers, cyclists and other outdoor enthusiasts mile after mile of breathtaking scenery.

 Hebden Bridge offers a unique shopping experience with well over 100 independent shops to explore.
 You’ll also find cocktail and wine bars amid traditional pubs serving real ale brewed in the local area.
 Vegans and vegetarians can enjoy organic local produce alongside more meaty fair in the same café, along with the traditional cup of Yorkshire tea served from a teapot that has been exhibited in the Tate Modern.

-Hebden Bridge recently celebrated 500 years of creativity and today it continues to live up to its reputation as a melting pot of the traditional and avant garde.
+In 2010, Hebden Bridge celebrated 500 years of creativity and today it continues to live up to its reputation as a melting pot of the traditional and avant garde.
 A calendar of events throughout the year brings together artists and artisans, poets and musicians to celebrate tradition and challenge convention in the spirit of local son Ted Hughes or the Bronte sisters who shocked polite society with their novels set in Haworth and the surrounding areas.